Gradebooks#

-The main object in gradelib is the Gradebook
+The main object in gradelib is the Gradebook.
+It stores all of the

 data about a course’s grades, and provides basic methods for manipulating that